docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 ## Extension folder structure

-In the `minimal-backend` folder, at the root of the repository, you can find a ready-to-go example.
+In the `minimal-backend` sample folder, you can find a ready-to-go example.
 It represents a UI Extension built on HTML that runs a backend service.
 We will go through this code example in this tutorial.

 ```bash
 .